Exploring the Power of Insert Molding Injection: Enhancing Efficiency

 9.3 What is an insert material?

-An insert material refers to the preformed component that is inserted into the mold cavity during insert molding.
-It can be metallic, plastic, ceramic, or composite, depending on the specific application requirements.
+An insert material is any pre-formed component placed in the mold cavity before injection molding.
+It could be metal, ceramic, composite, or another material, depending on the part's functional requirements.

 9.4 How do you design an insert molding?